Harassment by creditors

 You should write to the creditor who is harassing you asking them to stop.
 Tell them how you want to be contacted in future and ask them to confirm this in writing.

 You should point out in the letter that harassment is a criminal offence and you can take further action if your creditor doesn't stop.
 Remember to send all letters by recorded delivery and keep copies so that you have a record of your complaint.

-If you need help to write this, get the advice of an experienced adviser, for example at a Citizens Advice Bureau.
-To search for your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you need help to write this, get the advice of an experienced adviser, for example at your nearest Citizens Advice.

 You should always complain directly to the creditor first but if this does not solve the problem, you may also want to complain to a professional body too.
 Your debt collector may belong to a trade association or professional body with a code of practice that sets out how they are supposed to behave towards you.